Fighting their way out of England’s cold, conformist, consumerist majority come The OutCiders.

 There will be a good choice of vegetarian food also with vegan options available.
 All the vegetarian food is prepared separately from the other food.

 You may bring a reasonable amount of your own food and drink for personal consumption on the camp-site but only food and drink purchased at OutCider may be consumed in the festival area.
-No bottles will be allowed onto the site.
+No Glass bottles will be allowed onto the site – this includes food jars/containers.
 Supporting the bar is vital to keeping ticket and bar prices down.
 Personal alcohol limits on entry to campsite are 12 cans beer/cider or 3 litres of wine/cider (boxes only).
-Strictly no spirits.

 The cost for parking will be £10 per vehicle.
 We would encourage you to travel with as many people as safely possible in one vehicle – it is better for the environment you know :).